Current Projects

 The emerging field of regenerative medicine holds the promise of providing radically new approaches for the treatment of disease.
 As a member of the University’s regenerative medicine program, Medicine by Design, our lab is dedicated to the development of new technologies in this space and we are doing so with an emphasis on addressing affordability.
 This includes engineering cell-based solutions and the application of our cell-free technologies to ensure that the envisioned benefits of regenerative medicine are within economic reach for more patients.

-Other efforts from the lab focus on improving access to fundamental therapeutics, like vaccines, and other powerful protein-based drugs.
+Other efforts from the lab focus on improving access to fundamental therapeutics, like vaccines, and other potent protein-based drugs.
 These therapeutics often require distribution with uninterrupted refrigeration and can be costly.
-Our group, along with collaborators, has begun to address this challenge by harnessing our freeze-dried cell-free system, which can be distributed at room temperature, to create an on-demand platform for manufacturing drugs.
-Proof-of-concept work demonstrated the manufacture of over 50 molecules, validating the bioactivity of many including animal studies that demonstrated the efficacy of vaccines produced with our portable manufacturing capability.
+Our group, along with collaborators, are working to address this challenge by harnessing our freeze-dried cell-free system, which can be distributed at room temperature, to create an on-demand platform for manufacturing drugs.
+Proof-of-concept work has demonstrated the manufacture of 100s molecules, validating the bioactivity of many of products in wide-ranging assays, including animal studies.

 Regenerative Medicine